Calicium: Description

+Chemically, the genus contains an array of compounds including orcinol and ß-orcinol depsides, along with depsidones, dibenzofurans, anthraquinones, xanthones, and chemical derivatives of pulvinic acid.
+These chemicals vary across different species within the genus.

+Habitat, distribution, and ecology

+Calicium has a global presence, primarily found in cool to temperate regions, with only a few species known to occur in tropical areas.
+These species typically grow on bark and wood, with rare occurrences on rocks and one species specifically adapted to siliceous rocks.
+Calicium prefers environments with low light, high humidity, and shelter, often thriving in old-growth forests, although some species can adapt to more open, sun-exposed locations.

+Two species of Calicium are lichenicolous, meaning they grow on other lichens.
+These are Calicium episcalare, which is parasitic on Hypocenomyce scalaris, and Calicium ramboldiicola, which grows on Ramboldia elabens.

 Evolutionary history

-The discovery of a Calicium-like fossil in Baltic amber dating back 55–35 myr indicates that the main distinguishing characteristics of this genus have persisted for at least tens of millions of years.
-A fossil-calibrated phylogeny that includes this fossil suggests that the family Caliciaceae diversified from its most recent common ancestor 103–156 Myr ago in the early Cretaceous.
+The discovery of a Calicium-like fossil in Baltic amber dating back 55–35 million years ago myr indicates that the main distinguishing characteristics of this genus have persisted for at least tens of millions of years.
+A fossil-calibrated phylogeny that includes this fossil suggests that the family Caliciaceae diversified from its most recent common ancestor 103–156 myr ago in the early Cretaceous.
+This fossil lichen has since been formally named as Calicium succini.

 Species

-As of December 2023, Species Fungorum accepts 36 species in Calicium:
+As of December 2023, Species Fungorum (in the Catalogue of Life) accepts 40 species in Calicium: